lanl/trinidi/docs/source/installation.rst

       pip install -e .  # Installs TRINIDI in editable mode

-5. Verify that TRINIDI is running correctly, i.e.:
+5. Verify that TRINIDI is running correctly, e.g. run an example script:

    ::

       python examples/reconstruction_demo.py

+The corresponding Jupyter notebooks can be found at ``data/examples/notebooks/``.